The Best Key Person Insurance Policies

 Every business strives to hire outstanding and hardworking personnel, and these standout employees can become essential to the company’s daily operations and profitability, especially when they are co-owners, members of the senior leadership team, or key salespeople.
 However, what happens if one of these essential employees unexpectedly passes away or becomes disabled?

 Key person insurance, also known as key man or key employee insurance, is a powerful tool that can protect businesses in the event of the unforeseen loss of a crucial employee or co-owner.
 This guide will help you understand everything you need to know about key person insurance and determine if your business needs it.
-We also provide our recommendations for the best key person insurance providers, including these top three choices:
+We also provide our recommendations for the best key person insurance providers, including these top choices: